 Like those examples, predicting what supply chain challenges you will face in the future is problematic.

-Of course, we should never give up trying to optimize supply chain planning, but I believe the key to success is to build resilient planning capabilities.
-By resiliency, I mean the ability to quickly recover from disruptive change and return to standard operating conditions without being overwhelmed or acting in dysfunctional or harmful ways.
+Of course, we should never give up trying to optimize supply chain planning, but we believe the key to success is to build resilient planning capabilities.
+By resilient, we mean the ability to quickly recover from disruptive change and return to standard operating conditions without being overwhelmed or acting in dysfunctional or harmful ways.
 Companies can develop resilience by increasing redundancy, changing corporate culture, and improving flexibility.

 Consider redundancy.
 Theoretically, a resilient supply chain can be built by creating redundancies—holding extra inventory, maintaining just-in-case capacity, having many suppliers, etc. While redundancy can provide some breathing room to continue operating after a disruption, typically it is a temporary—and very expensive—measure and leads to sub-optimal supply chains.
 Consider corporate culture.
 After a disruption, corporate culture is the factor that clearly distinguishes companies that recover quickly and profitably from those that falter.
 However corporate culture can rarely be controlled by supply chain professionals.

 Now what about flexibility?
 When flexibility or agility is increased, the supply chain can both withstand significant disruptions and better respond to demand and supply fluctuations.
 Flexibility increases your ability to optimize.
 Flexible processes enhance a supply chain planning organization’s ability to adapt to changes and quickly adjust course towards optimal planning.
 In some organizations where procedures are set in stone it almost takes an act of God to deviate from those procedures.
 Organizations that follow guidelines are more agile and better positioned to embrace new paradigms.